leonhardholz/mcp-openweathermap/README.md

 # MPC OpenWeatherMap Server

-A simple MCP server that provides hourly weather forecasts using the OpenWeatherMap API.
+A simple MCP server that provides current weather information using the OpenWeatherMap API.

 ## Setup